alesssia/biostat_101/README.md

 While I consulted multiple sources for creating this material, these are the most prominent:

 - Spiegelhalter, D., *The Art of Statistics: Learning From Data*, Pelican, 2019
+- Carlson K.A., and Winquist J.R., *An Introduction to Statistics.
+An Active Learning Approach*, SAGE, 2021

+Suggested (and also consulted) textbooks also include:

 - Wayne D.W., and Cross C.L.. *Biostatistics: a foundation for analysis in the health sciences*.
 Wiley, 2018
 - Pagano M., and  Gauvreau K., *Principles of biostatistics*, Chapman and Hall/CRC, 2022
 - Bergstrom C.T., and West J.D., *Calling Bullshit: The Art of Skepticism in a Data-Driven World*, Random House, 2020